ehamiter/bookerics/README.md

 > That's not a question.

 Can I use this if my name isn't Eric?
 > Sure.
-If you're not lucky enough to be named Eric, you can update the configuration to be Booktoms, Bookzendayas, Bookvolodymyrs, etc. I suppose "Mark" works as well.
+If you're not lucky enough to be named Eric, you can update the configuration to be booktoms, bookzendayas, bookvolodymyrs, etc. I suppose "bookmarks" works as well.

 ### This is a continual work in progress.